Winnemucca (Paiute leader): Political life

-During the winter of 1872-1873, Bad Face refused to settle on a farm at the Malheur Reservation, despite his daughter Sarah's asking him to join her.
+During the winter of 1872–1873, Bad Face refused to settle on a farm at the Malheur Reservation, despite his daughter Sarah's asking him to join her.
 He said he might starve there.
 He took refuge at the base of Steens Mountain, near the Reuben and Dolly Kiger Ranch in what is now Harney County, Oregon.

 By 1873, settlers and the government in Oregon worried that the Paiute under Bad Face might join with the Shoshone under Chochoco (Has No Horse).
 They also worried about potential collaboration of the tribe with former enemies, the Modoc people, being led by John Schonchin and Captain Jack (Modicus), in what became the Modoc War.
 On April 11, 1873, the Modoc War ended.

 By 1874, Winnemucca, Sarah and another daughter, and eight warriors were appearing at Metropolitan Theater in Sacramento, California in a series of skits on Indian life, which they performed for five years.
 While the agency was led by the US Indian agent Samuel Parrish, in 1875, Bad Face went to and from the Malheur Reservation with considerable freedom.

 Parrish built irrigation canals and a school for the reservation.
 He had expanded the reservation to secure better farmland for the Shoshone, although he had no permission.
 He annexed Pony Blanket's cultivated land and the Shoshone's traditional hot springs.
 This caused conflict with powerful local settlers who wanted that land; they included the ranchers Henry Miller and Pete French.
 They started what was a successful campaign to have Parrish replaced.

 In early April 1875, Bad Face, Sarah Winnemucca, and Pony Blanket attempted to persuade officers at Fort Harney to help reinstate Parrish.
 William V. Rinehart and other wealthy opponents retaliated by falsely accusing officers at Fort Harney, Fort McDermitt, and Fort Bidwell of supplying food to Shoshone who refused to stay on the Malheur Reservation, and thus helping them stay away.
 Rinehart was the sworn enemy of both the Shoshoni and Paiute, preferring absolute authority and extermination of indigenous people, where possible.
-Parrish was replaced by Rinehart on June 28, 1876, just three days after Custer's fall at Little Bighorn.
+Parrish was replaced by Rinehart on June 28, 1876, just three days after George Armstrong Custer's fall at Little Bighorn.
 He began defrauding and abusing both reservation and non-reservation native people, often not giving them adequate supplies of rations.